malitha-tishamal/Devlk-Eduwide-Carrier-Guide-Line-System-LMS/README.md

 Dtabase Setup
 You need to make a database name like mediq_db for open this project in your localhost.
-Localhost Database Name = mediq_db
+Localhost Database Name = eduwide

 Attention to these things